 Suffolk has trained hundreds of gifted storytellers—from successful actors to the producers, designers, directors, and technicians who work magic behind the curtain.
 Suffolk’s C. Walsh and Modern Theatres are considered Theatre District landmarks, and student productions at these theaters attract citywide attention from the arts community and the media.
 Our current Distinguished Scholar in Residence is Robert Brustein, founding artistic director of the American Repertory Theatre.

 About the Program

 The theatre major at Suffolk is immersive.
 Unlike audition-only majors, our program lets you participate in student productions from day one.
 In fact, all students are required to perform twice and work twice behind the scenes before graduation.
-You’ll receive practical training at theatres nearby, including with our partners at the Boston Music Theatre and the National Theatre of Allston.
-You’ll also have the chance to work with professional groups at our renowned Modern Theatre, home to many popular Boston productions.
-Ultimately, in this hands-on program, you’ll absorb the canon of great theatrical works – and find your voice as an actor, writer, director, or designer.
+You’ll receive practical training with our on campus professional partners at our renowned Modern Theatre and at local companies.
+Ultimately, in this hands-on program, you’ll find your voice as an actor, writer, director, or designer.

 You’ll receive either a Bachelor of Arts or a Bachelor of Science in theatre, depending on your interests.
 Our areas of focus include:

 - Technical Theatre and Design